asteyven/SET08103-base/units/unit07/unit07a.md

 ## Summary

-We have covered a lot in this lecture, but the core ideas we have examined are:
+We have covered a lot in this unit, but the core ideas we have examined are:

 - We defined telemetry in software development - an automated communications process by which measurements and other data are collected at remote points and are subsequently transmitted to receiving equipment for monitoring.
 - We described how to use telemetry in software development - examining what to measure, how to fill gaps, and the infrastructure to support it.